threefoldtech/info_grid/src/playground/solutions/presearch.md

 ![ ](./img/presearch4.jpg)

-Now head to your [dashboard](https://nodes.presearch.com/dashboard)again and scroll down to **Current Nodes**, you'll see your newly created node up and connected!
+Now head to your [dashboard](https://nodes.presearch.com/dashboard) again and scroll down to **Current Nodes**, you'll see your newly created node up and connected!

 ![ ](./img/presearch5.png)